MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Maintaining Forest Algebra Formulas under Updates

-\begin{lem} Algorithm~\ref{alg:insert} performs the insertion operation correctly, maintains the strong invariant, and runs in time $O(\height(\Psi_v))$, where $v$ is the topmost node reached in the while-loop. \end{lem} \begin{proof} The correctness follows from the facts that we apply the insertion operation as described in Section~\ref{sec:definitions} in Line~\ref{alg:insert:insert} and afterwards the only changes to the formula are rotations that are equivalence preserving according to Lemma~\ref{lem:rotations-sound}.
-The runtime follows from Lemma~\ref{lem:trh-runtime} and the fact that the runtime of the while-loop is bounded by the height of the formula.
-At any given node $u$, we can have at most one height preserving rotation, as afterwards the balance of $u$ is positive.
+\begin{lem} Algorithm~\ref{alg:insert} performs the insertion operation correctly, maintains the strong invariant, and runs in time $\mathcal{O}(\height(\Psi_v))$, where $v$ is the topmost node reached in the while-loop. \end{lem} \begin{proof} The correctness follows from the facts that we apply the insertion operation as described in Section~\ref{sec:definitions} in Line~\ref{alg:insert:insert} and afterwards the only changes to the formula are rotations that are equivalence-preserving according to Lemma~\ref{lem:rotations-sound}.
+The runtime follows from Lemma~\ref{lem:trh-runtime} and the fact that the runtime of the while-loop is bounded by the height of the formula: At any given node $u$, we can have at most one height preserving rotation, as afterwards the balance of $u$ is positive (rotation 1a or 2a), or the node is a $\concat$-node (rotation 3a).

 It remains to show that the algorithm maintains the strong invariant.
-We assume that all nodes are green prior to the insertion.
-If there is no yellow node after the insertion of a new node $v$, the strong invariant is maintained and will not be invalidated by height preserving rotations (Lemma~\ref{lem:hp-rotate}(e)).
-We note that there is always a node $v'$ with $| (v')| \leq 1$ at most 6 levels below $v$, as otherwise we already would have applied a height reducing rotation.
+We assume that all nodes were green prior to the insertion.
+If there is no yellow node immediately after the insertion of a new node $v$, the strong invariant is maintained and will not be invalidated by subsequent height preserving rotations (Lemma~\ref{lem:hp-rotate}(e)).
+We note that in every iteration of the while-loop there is a node $v'$ with $| (v')| \leq 1$ at most 8 levels below the node currently stored in $v$: If this would not hold, by Lemma~\ref{lem:noinvariant-rotation}, a rotation at one of these nodes would be possible.
+This is a contradiction, as the algorithm applies all possible rotations at these nodes.